abidkidwai786/Java-smartui-DOM/README.md

-# Java_SmartUI_array_of_URL
+# Java_SmartUI_DOM
-This repo includes code on how to pass multiple URLs as an array for SmartUI visual regression test on LambdaTest.
+This repo includes code on how to ignore DOM for the SmartUI visual regression test on LambdaTest.